ruemisa/munderdifflin/README.md

 Paper Planes

-Paper planes is a one-page layout for a fictional paper company.
+This is a one-page web design template for a paper supplier.

 It was created using the following technologies: